 Here are some other questions about COGS asked by our readership:

 For accounting purposes, COGS are treated as an expense in the period the business recognizes income from sale of the goods.
 This means that you should claim the cost only in the year that your product was sold.

 Can I include my labor in the COGS calculation?

-In the US, claiming of hired labour costs (i.e. not your own labor) can be included in the calculation, however any of your own internal labor costs cannot be included in COGS.
+In the US, claiming of hired labor costs (i.e. not your own labor) can be included in the calculation, however any of your own internal labor costs cannot be included in COGS.

 Does Cost of Goods Sold include transaction or listing fees?

-Usually no - selling fees (such as Etsy Listing fees or PayPal transaction fees) are best categorised and claimed as “selling expenses” as they are usually generated after the product has been made ready for sale.
+Usually no - selling fees (such as Etsy Listing fees or Shopify transaction fees) are best categorized and claimed as “selling expenses” as they are usually generated after the product has been made ready for sale.
 This rule can vary depending on your country of residence, so it’s worth checking with your financial authority to make sure.